-Overall, CIT offers both loan and leasing options, with flexible term lengths and repayment options to meet your business’s needs.
-In addition, interest rates start as low as 5.49% and these loans can fund as fast as one day.
+CIT offers both loan and leasing options, with flexible term lengths and repayment options to meet your business’s needs.
+In addition, these loans can fund as fast as one day.

 So, now that you have an idea of the best small business lenders offering loans for commercial vehicles, let’s break down some of the fundamentals to better understand how this form of financing works.

 Once again, as we saw above, many of these details will vary from lender to lender, but generally, here’s what you can expect when looking for a business auto loan.